 |12kW solar system

-By installing the recommendations in the audit, the business has reduced energy consumption by 11% and costs by 10%, with carbon emission savings of 15.4 tCO2-e per year.
+By installing the recommendation in the audit, the business is expected to reduce energy consumption by 11% and costs by 10%, with carbon emission savings of 15.4 tCO2-e per year.
 Actual savings will be updated once the measurement and verification process is complete.

 Table 2.
 Pre and post implementation energy and cost savings